Philadelphia Wedding Photographer

 HI, I’M SHANNON.
 MY PRONOUNS ARE SHE/HER/HERS.

 I’ve been photographing weddings in Philadelphia, New York, and the surrounding areas for over ten years.
 When I’m not shooting weddings, editing photos, or watching an obscene amount of Bravo programming, I’m hanging out with my two children and my partner, Pete.
 We also live with a nervous dachshund who pees on strangers and a fifteen-year-old chinchilla named Maude.
-Elopements, intimate weddings (aka microweddings), feminist weddings, self-uniting weddings, and LGBTQ+ weddings make me excited to wake up in the morning.
+Elopements, intimate weddings (aka microweddings), self-uniting weddings, and LGBTQ+ weddings make me excited to wake up in the morning.

 More about me?
 I volunteer for The Trevor Project every week as a crisis counselor for their LGBTQ+ suicide prevention messaging services.
 My glasses fog up all the time.
 I look forward to fresh podcasts in my feed.
 I like trying to keep plants alive.
 I wish Lizzo was my friend.
 I wish Leslie Knope was my neighbor.
 I apologize too much.
 And I love love.